Note

 Example scenario overview

-An organization that manages APIs using Azure API Management may have multiple development teams that develop, define, maintain, and productize different sets of APIs.
-Workspaces allow these teams to use API Management to manage, access, and secure their APIs separately, and independently of managing the service infrastructure.
+An organization that manages APIs by using Azure API Management might have multiple development teams that develop, define, maintain, and productize different sets of APIs.
+By using workspaces, these teams can use API Management to manage, access, and secure their APIs separately and independently of managing the service infrastructure.

-The following is a sample workflow for creating and using a workspace.
+The following workflow shows a sample process for creating and using a workspace.

-1. A central API platform team that manages the API Management instance creates a workspace and assigns permissions to workspace collaborators using RBAC roles - for example, permissions to create or read resources in the workspace.
-A workspace-scoped API gateway is also created for the workspace.
+A central API platform team that manages the API Management instance creates a workspace and assigns permissions to workspace collaborators by using RBAC roles.
+For example, assign permissions to create or read resources in the workspace.
+The team either creates or associates an API gateway with the workspace to route API traffic.

 RBAC roles for workspaces